Roughsketch/libdiscord/README.md

-This library is no longer being updated or maintained.
+This library is no longer being actively maintained, but pull requests will still be reviewed.

 - [Getting Started](#getting-started)
   - [Compiling libdiscord for Windows](#compiling-libdiscord-for-windows)